arthurlch/cub/README.md

 ## Overview

-**Cub** is a **lightweight, BLAZINGLY-FAST, terminal-based text editor** built for speed, simplicity, and precision.
-Inspired by the best features of Kakoune and Vim, Cub offers **intuitive keyboard navigation** that strikes a balance between **powerful functionality** and **ease of use**.
-Whether you're editing configuration files, writing code, or working on documentation, Cub's minimalist design helps you stay productive without unnecessary distractions.
-Supporting syntax highlight for all major languages.
+**Cub** is a lightweight, BLAZINGLY-FAST, terminal-based text editor built for speed and simplicity.
+Inspired by Kakoune and Vim, Cub offers intuitive keyboard navigation that strikes a balance between functionality and ease of use.
+Cub is meant to be an alternative to simple text editors like Nano etc.

 Cub operates with two streamlined modes:
 - **View Mode**: Navigate, select, and manipulate text with precision.